SiriDB/grafana-siridb-http-example/README.md

 EOT` && mkdir dbpath$i; done
 ```

-We can start the siridb servers!
+We can start the SiriDB servers!
 The following command starts the four SiriDB servers in the background.
 ```
 for i in {0..3}; do siridb-server -c siridb$i.conf > siridb$i.log & done
 ```

-> Tip: you can view the output from a siridb process by using for example `cat siridb0.log` or `tail -f siridb0.log`.
+> Hint: you can view the output from a SiriDB process by using for example `cat siridb0.log` or `tail -f siridb0.log`.

 Now we need the SiriDB Admin tool to create the actual database.
 SiriDB has a default service account `sa` with password `siri` which we will use.
 For our tutorial we only need a database with `second` precision so we add the `-t` flag.
 We also select a shard duration of 6 hours for this databae